I didn’t ask for this chance.

 And with my journalistic dossier continuing to fill with internationally-focused radio stories, my name happened to make it into the mix…

-For my purpose here, I call the international community in Phoenix “purple.”
-Diversity often rightly refers to the Latino population in the region, as its number has grown tremendously over the years.
+Diversity in journalism and policy here often refers to the Latino population, as its number has grown tremendously over the years.
 But Scottsdale-based Taser employs mostly imported Eastern Europeans, German speakers have a business network, etc, etc.

 I’ll speak with politicians and private industry, I’ll tour a wind turbine factory, I’ll see solar and biogas sites, all in an effort to understand why Germans think and do as they do.

 An all expenses paid trip to Deutschland is hard to pass up–so I didn’t.
-This opportunity fit nicely into a plan I had been trying to execute with a colleague for a while: Answer simply–Why is Arizona so far behind in the renewable energy game?
+This opportunity fit nicely into a plan I had been trying to execute with a colleague for a while: Answer simply–why is Arizona so far behind in the renewable energy game?

 I’ve talked to the utilities in the state, an energy conscious regulator, and private industry, in an attempt to understand what the heck Arizona’s energy plan is, and why it is the way it is.

 So in December I’ll visit again Berlin, and Hamburg, for a week of fun-filled, exhaustive energy policy and practice.
 When I return, I’m planning a 7-part series to air locally, along with a talk show.

 We’ll see what happens with this, and who I’ll meet, the stories I’ll tell, the friends I’ll visit.
 I’ll have a chance to practice my German, which is quickly diminishing.
 (Though I’m almost done with Charlie und die Schokoladenfabrik.)

 “In the present circumstances, no one can afford to assume that someone else will solve their problems.
 Every individual has a responsibility to help guide our global family in the right direction.
 Good wishes are not sufficient; we must become actively engaged.” -Dalai Lama